Richard Hourican |

 - If there is a dispute: an Agreed Surveyor or two appointed surveyors prepare a Party Wall Award.

-The Party Wall etc. Act 1996 helps building owners carry out certain works while protecting neighbouring properties.
-In simple terms, it says when you must notify your neighbours, how long they have to respond, and what happens if they do not agree.
+The Party Wall Act helps building owners carry out certain works while protecting neighbouring properties.
+In simple terms, it explains when you must notify your neighbours, how long they have to respond, and what happens if they consent, dissent or do not reply.

 What is the Party Wall Act?

-The Party Wall Act is a statutory procedure for certain works on or near neighbouring property.
-It does not normally stop lawful building works from happening.
-Instead, it creates a clear process so that neighbours are informed, risks are recorded, and disputes are resolved by appointed surveyors where needed.
+The Party Wall Act is the common name for the Party Wall etc. Act 1996.
+It sets out a legal procedure for certain works on or near neighbouring property.
+The Act helps ensure that neighbours are informed, the condition of adjoining property can be recorded, access can be managed, and disputes can be resolved by appointed surveyors where required.

 When does the Party Wall Act apply?

-The Act usually needs to be considered where your project falls into one or more of these three categories:
+The Party Wall Act usually needs to be considered where your project falls into one or more of three categories: building on or at the boundary line, carrying out work to an existing party wall or party structure, or excavating near and below the foundation level of a neighbouring building or structure.

 Notice periods are general guidance.
-Some projects need more than one notice type, and works should not be started before the correct procedure has been followed.
+Some projects need more than one notice type, and works should not be started before the correct Party Wall Act procedure has been followed.

-Common London projects that may need Party Wall Notices
+Common London projects affected by the Party Wall Act

-Many ordinary home improvement projects can trigger the Act, especially where London properties are close together or share structural elements.
+Many ordinary home improvement projects can trigger the Party Wall Act, especially where London properties are close together or share structural elements.
 You should take advice early if you are planning:

 - A rear extension with foundations near a neighbour’s house, extension, conservatory or outbuilding.